Domestication: On diversity

-Domestication by insects
+Domestication by non-human animals

+By insects

 At least three groups of insects, namely ambrosia beetles, leafcutter ants, and fungus-growing termites, have domesticated species of fungi.

-Ambrosia beetles
+By ambrosia beetles

 Ambrosia beetles in the weevil subfamilies Scolytinae and Platypodinae excavate tunnels in dead or stressed trees into which they introduce fungal gardens, their sole source of nutrition.
 After landing on a suitable tree, an ambrosia beetle excavates a tunnel in which it releases its fungal symbiont.
 The fungus penetrates the plant's xylem tissue, extracts nutrients from it, and concentrates the nutrients on and near the surface of the beetle gallery.
 Ambrosia fungi are typically poor wood degraders and instead utilize less demanding nutrients.
 Symbiotic fungi produce and detoxify ethanol, which is an attractant for ambrosia beetles and likely prevents the growth of antagonistic pathogens and selects for other beneficial symbionts.
 Ambrosia beetles mainly colonise wood of recently dead trees.

-Leafcutter ants
+By leafcutter ants

 The leafcutter ants are any of some 47 species of leaf-chewing ants in the genera Acromyrmex and Atta.
 The ants carry the discs of leaves that they have cut back to their nest, where they feed the leaf material to the fungi that they tend.
 Some of these fungi are not fully domesticated: the fungi farmed by Mycocepurus smithii constantly produce spores that are not useful to the ants, which eat fungal hyphae instead.
 The process of domestication by Atta ants, on the other hand, is complete; it took 30 million years.

-Fungus-growing termites
+By fungus-growing termites

 Some 330 fungus-growing termite species of the subfamily Macrotermitinae cultivate Termitomyces fungi to eat; domestication occurred exactly once, 25–40 mya.
 The fungi, described by Roger Heim in 1942, grow on 'combs' formed from the termites' excreta, dominated by tough woody fragments.
 The termites and the fungi are both obligate symbionts in the relationship.